stephanieyenyu/Juvaly_Project/README.md

 Whether that reflects the brands' marketing behaviour or the model's inconsistency determines whether cross-brand comparison is valid at all, and the data here cannot answer it.

+**What happens when the underlying model changes?** It already did, mid-project, with no mechanism in this repository to detect it beyond every API call failing at once.
+A pipeline that depends on a named third-party model with no version pin, no pre-flight check, and no configurability has an unaddressed single point of failure.

 The pipeline ran on one machine against free-tier API limits, which set the two-second inter-row delay and the 500-row total.
 A larger corpus would change what can be asked, not just how precisely it can be answered.